-U.S. GAAP o International Financial Reporting Standards as issued by the International Accounting Standards Board x o Item 17 o Item 18
+U.S. GAAP 🗖 International Financial Reporting Standards as issued by the Other 🗖 International Accounting Standards Board X

 If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant has elected to follow.
 N/A